vglinka/storage-facade-mockinterface/README.md

   //         ^^^^^
 });

-// If an initialization error occurs,
+// If an error occurs at the initialization stage,
-// it will be thrown on the first attempt to read/write try {
+// it will be thrown at the first attempt
+// to access the storage (read, write, all methods except
+// 'addDefault, setDefault, getDefault, clearDefault') try {
+  // Write
   storage.value = { data: [40, 42] };
+  // Read
   console.log(storage.value); // { data: [40, 42] }

   // When writing, accesses to first-level keys are intercepted only,